 Young Chan Kim

-Lecturer in Medicine (Somerville); Sir Henry Wellcome Fellow; Junior Research Fellow (Wolfson); Senior Postdoctoral Fellow; NHS Doctor
+Clinical Non-Stipendiary Lecturer; Sir Henry Wellcome Fellow; Principal Investigator; Junior Research Fellow (Wolfson); NHS Doctor

-I am a Sir Henry Wellcome Fellow, a Junior Research Fellow (JRF) at Wolfson College, a Senior Postdoctoral Fellow, and an NHS doctor.
+I am Sir Henry Wellcome Fellow, Principal Investigator (PI), Junior Research Fellow (JRF) at Wolfson College, and NHS doctor.

 I completed a BSc degree in Biochemistry from Imperial College London and my medical degrees (BMBS, BMedSci and MRes) from the University of Nottingham.
 I then spent few years working in junior doctor posts before coming to Oxford to start a DPhil in Clinical Medicine.
 My DPhil studies focused on vaccine development against arthropod-borne viruses supported by Innovate UK funding.
 I was awarded highly prestigious NDM Graduate Student Prize 2020 (Overall Prize Winner) for my overall performance during my DPhil at the Nuffield Department of Medicine (NDM) and a NIHR Oxford BRC Grant to support my research as a Postdoctoral Fellow.
 In 2022, I was awarded the Sir Henry Wellcome Fellowship to start my independent research on vaccine development against emerging arboviruses.
 In 2022-2023, I have been awarded MRC HIC-VAC and MRC IAA grants to develop serological assays against typhoid and paratyphoid fever and the MLSTF grant to develop a vaccine against Chagas disease.